Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 Educational Psychology (EP) report is most often decisive.
 Speech and Language Therapy (SALT) where social communication or speech needs are central.
 Occupational Therapy (OT) for sensory processing or motor needs.
 Diagnostic assessment (autism, ADHD, dyslexia) where NHS waits are long.
 Specialist mental health input where anxiety/CAMHS is core to the case.

-Are private reports accepted by the LA and SEND Tribunal?
+Are private reports accepted by the local authority and SEND Tribunal?

 Yes.
-Both LAs and the SEND Tribunal routinely accept private reports from appropriately qualified professionals — chartered EPs (registered with HCPC), HCPC-registered SALTs and OTs, GMC-registered medics, and qualified specialists with relevant credentials.
+Both local authorities and the SEND Tribunal routinely accept private reports from appropriately qualified professionals — chartered EPs (registered with HCPC), HCPC-registered SALTs and OTs, GMC-registered medics, and qualified specialists with relevant credentials.
 The Tribunal weighs reports on quality and reasoning, not on whether NHS or private.

 How much do private assessments cost?